 Important: The original application form and/or professional reports supplied to the SENO should not be re-submitted with the appeal form.
 In the event that new or updated reports are available, these may be submitted to SENO in support of a new application.
 An appeal of the decision not to award assistive technology can only be based on the information on which the original decision was made.

-Address: Assistive Technology Unit, Special Education Section, Department of Education and Skills, Cornamaddy, Athlone, Co.
+Address: Assistive Technology Unit, Special Education Section, Department of Education, Cornamaddy, Athlone, Co.
 Westmeath, N37 X659